Q: Why are the poles not included with the Flexnet Dome purchase and need to be purchased separately by the customer?

 Q: How long is the screen guaranteed for?

 The screen is made of top-quality nylon mosquito net material with a top quality zipper for easy access thru the net.
-We have not put a time guarantee on the net, but I have had it on my personal 16’ diameter pool since I invented the Flexnet Dome in 2019. \ I have found that as long as I am careful when installing and removing the net (making sure not to snag it on something and then try to pull it off without care) it stays in perfect condition.
+We have not put a time guarantee on the net, but I have had it on my personal 16’ diameter pool since I invented the Flexnet Dome in 2019, in hot summer sun.
+I have found that as long as I am careful when installing and removing the net (making sure not to snag it on something and then try to pull it off without care) it stays in perfect condition.
 I have snagged it over the years by making the mistake of putting the net on when it was windy and having the net fall on the adjacent barb wire fence on our farm but have ignored the small tears and still do not have any bug problems.
 I like that it is so lightweight because when I am in the pool I still feel like I am outside enjoying the sun, the surrounding views, and breezes.
 Where I live, we have a lot of dust in the air, so the net does get dirty.
 It is washable so I simply put it in my washing machine, and it comes out like new.
 The nylon has some stretch to it, so I like to pull it snug when connecting it to the cord which makes it not only look nice but makes the net almost clear to see thru.

 Q: Can the screen be removed for winter storage.